 Basically, the BIOS instructs the system the steps to perform various basic functions like starting up, and it also finds and configures the hardware, such as processor, memory, hard drive, and others.

-Usually, the BIOS doesn’t receive updates regularly, but sometimes manufacturers (e.g., Dell, Lenovo, Asus, etc.) may need to roll out a patch to fix a bug, improve the system stability, or to enable a new feature on your Windows 10 device, which happens very rarely.
+Usually, the BIOS doesn’t receive updates regularly, but sometimes manufacturers (for example, Dell, Lenovo, Asus, etc.) may need to roll out a patch to fix a bug, improve the system stability, or enable a new feature on your Windows 10 device.

 If you have a computer that features a BIOS, it’s a good idea to find out the version that is currently installed to see if you need to apply a new update to improve the functionality of your device.